microsoft/code-with-engineering-playbook/EngineeringV2/README.md

 The proposed outline is intended to accomplish the following goals

-1. Organize the content as an idea-to-delivery value stream narrative from an engineering perspective
+1. Author as idea-to-delivery value stream narrative from an engineering perspective.
+2. Organize for quick reference and discoverability.
-2. Extensible heirarchy to allow IC's to share deep subject matter expertise
+3. Extensible heirarchy to allow teams to share deep subject matter expertise.

 ### Proposed Structure/Pattern